decentraland/old-documentation/_posts/development-guide/2018-02-1-entities-components.md

 ## Add a component to an entity

-When an instance of a component is added to an entity, the component's values affect the entity.
+When a component is added to an entity, the component's values affect the entity.

 One way of doing this is to first create the component instance, and then add it to an entity in a separate expression: